jahudka/dicc/readme.md

 I've built a pretty big library based _entirely_ on decorators.

 But - and I _cannot stress this enough_ - decorator-based dependency injection
-breaks one of the most sacred dependency injection principles - **your code should almost NEVER know or care that dependency injection even exists**, and it most certainly shouldn't know anything about the specifics of the DI _implementation_ - in other words, your code _should not depend on your
+breaks one of the most sacred dependency injection principles: **your code should almost NEVER know or care that dependency injection even exists**, and it most certainly shouldn't know anything about the specifics of the DI _implementation_ - in other words, your code _should not depend on your